crossplane/crossplane/design/design-doc-smaller-providers.md

 2. Install the Provider(s) for the things you want to manage.

-Keep in mind today that the things you might want to manage might be a cloud provider like AWS, but it might also be Helm charts, SQL databases, etc.
+Keep in mind today that the things you might want to manage might be a cloud provider like AWS, but it might also be Helm charts, SQL databases, etc. Most folks today are running more than one provider.

 Under this proposal, this does not change.
-If we were to adopt this proposal, in six to nine months you'd explain how to get started with Crossplane in exactly the same way.
+You'd explain how to get started with Crossplane in exactly the same way.
 The only difference is that in some cases you'd think about "the things you want to manage" in a more granular way.
 You'd think "I want RDS, ElastiCache, CloudSQL, GKE, and Helm" not "I want AWS, GCP, and Helm".

 I would argue that most folks already think this way.
 Folks don't think "I want AWS support" without having some idea which AWS _services_ they want to use.